 Suggested Read: Norway Travel – The Land of Midnight Sun Is Calling

-6. Have A Nice Dinner At Absalon
+6. Absalon: Have A Nice Dinner

 Absalon is an old church turned vibrant, a colorful restaurant in Copenhagen’s Vesterbro neighborhood.
 It is a very warm and welcoming hang out spot serving as a bar and restaurant all in one place.
 This place in Denmark is one of the rarest places where it hosts a community kitchen dinner, locally known as “folkekokken”, every weeknight.
 The dinner is served buffet style and costs around 50 Kroner.
 You can also enjoy bingo and Ping-Pong tournaments and movie-themed nights in this restaurant.